 Freedman – A male who was released from slavery.

 GEDCOM – Stands for GEnealogy Data COMmunications.
 It is a file that you can export from your genealogy software program.
 Creating such a file makes it easier for you to share your research with others, particularly if they are using a different program.

 Gene – This is part of a DNA sequence located at a spot on a chromosome.
 It can tell information about your characteristics about your as well as your health.

 Genealogy – As opposed to family history this is solely information regarding your ancestors.
 Using information about your information such as their name and dates of important events you can build your family tree.

 Genetic marker – Locations within a chromosome that can give you clues as to your ancestry, i.e. where your ancestors originated from.

 Genotype/signature – A collection of multiple genetic markers.
 This is a unique genetic identifier for a person.

-Gregorian calendar – Today’s modern calendar that replaced the Julian Calendar in 1582.
+Gregorian calendar – Today’s modern calendar replaced the Julian Calendar in 1582.
 It wasn’t until 1752 that the United Kingdom and the United States would adopt this calendar.

 Haplogroup – Your paternal and maternal haplogroup can tell you where your ancestors originated from.
 Tests can reveal this information to about 25 generations back.